Hari Rhodes

-Hari Rhodes (April 10, 1932 – January 15, 1992) was an American author and actor whose career spanned three decades beginning around 1960.
+Hari Rhodes (April 10, 1932 – January 15, 1992) was an American author and actor whose career spanned three decades beginning in 1957.

 He was sometimes billed as Harry Rhodes, and appeared in 66 films and television programs, such as ABC's 1963 TV medical drama series about psychiatry Breaking Point.

 Early life

 In a 1968 TV Guide interview, Rhodes described growing up in a rough section of his native Cincinnati: "We lived between the railroad tracks and the river bank.
 The flood ran us out every winter, but we'd always come back, kick out the mud and settle down again until flood time.
 All the boys had to learn how to hop freights and throw pieces of coal off.
 All I ever knew was rats, roaches, and poverty."

 When he was 15, Rhodes spent two months learning to copy his mother's signature, and forged it on enlistment papers to join the U.S. Marine Corps.

 In the Marines, Rhodes was a member of his camp's judo team for two years.
 He eventually gained the rank of sergeant and served in Korea, where he led a reconnaissance platoon behind enemy lines.

 "The time I got wounded at the Chosin Reservoir, a Chinese came running toward me," Rhodes told TV Guide.
 "My Thompson submachine gun was unloaded.
 I threw it down so he wouldn't shoot.
 His face almost smiled.
 He had his bayonet on my chest.
 He began slashing my arms.
 I got him with an 8-inch knife."

 In 1965, he published a novel based on his experiences in the Marine Corps at the last black Marine Corps Recruit Depot at Montford Point called A Chosen Few.